2. Try a famous English curry in Brick Lane. Masala or Vindaloo? Take our word for it, when the waiter tells you it's hot... they mean it.

 60. Test you and your friends general knowledge in a local pub quiz.
 Great fun early in the week and a great English tradition.

-61. Be a part of Prime Ministers Question Time and see grown men yell at each other like 10-year-olds.
+61. Be a part of Prime Ministers Question Time and see grown men and women yell at each other like 10-year-olds.
 It would be funny if they weren't running the country.